darrenldl/oali/OALI_DOC.md

 ## 19. Configure disk setup parameters

+Select disk and/or partitions based on previously picked disk layout, then partitions the disk(s) based on the choices using `parted`

+Partition sizes are calculated on Oali's side and passed to `parted` as percentages to ensure the partition boundaries are aligned optimially

 ## 20. Setting up disk

+LUKS, LVM, file system formatting are set up at this stage when applicable

 ## 21. Mounting disk

+Mount all partitions with root being at `/mnt`

 ## 22. Installing base system (base linux base-devel)